latest nhpb_banner 1__compressed

 Search the Website

-Find information on mortgage assistance as well as foreclosure prevention programs from federal or state government agencies, non-profits, HUD counseling agencies, and banks.
-Numerous organizations offer long term or emergency help in the form of loan modification, grants, modifications and more.
-Find how to get mortgage relief below, including financial help to pay a home loan.
+Find information on mortgage assistance programs offered by federal or state government organizations, non-profits, HUD counseling agencies, charities, and banks.
+Numerous organizations offer long term or emergency mortgage help to low-income families in the form of loan modification, grants, refis and more.
+Find how to get mortgage relief below.

 The programs listed below vary in what they can offer.

-• Charities may help people on the brink of homelessness or foreclosure by providing emergency funds for a partial mortgage payment or help families with moving, with a focus on seniors, single moms, the disabled or veterans.
+In some cases direct financial assistance or free grant money may be provided to help homeowners pay their mortgage for a short period of time.
+There are also government grants for low-income homeowners, veterans and seniors among others.
+Charities may help people on the brink of homelessness or foreclosure by providing emergency help with a mortgage payment or assist families with moving, with a focus on seniors, single moms, the disabled or veterans.

-The charity can help everyone from single moms to first-time home-buyers, the elderly who are facing foreclosure as well as unemployed among others.
+• The charity can help everyone from single moms to first-time home-buyers, the elderly who are facing foreclosure as well as unemployed among others.
 The programs also deal with overall credit counseling and repair.
 All services, including help with a mortgage or buying a home, are free to qualified families, and locations are approved and certified by HUD.
 Read more on Catholic Charities free housing counseling.

 Free legal foreclosure counseling is available for low-income families and people with no bad credit.
 Grants are provided to over 900 law offices and attorneys across the country as part of a federal government legal assistance program.
 While many services are offered by these pro-bono law firms and attorneys to income qualified clients, one of the services provided is free foreclosure assistance including home loan modifications and representation.
 Get free lawyer advice.